 2. Figure Out Your Added Sugar Number

 Determine how many calories you should be eating and let that guide how many added sugars you should be eating.
-The MyPlate Calorie Counter is a great way to help you get started with that.
+Using a calorie tracking app is a great way to help you get started with that.

 3. Cut Back Slowly